twosigma/satellite/README.md

 </pre>
 ### Little lower
 `satellite-master` embeds Riemann and `satellite-slave` embeds a Riemann client.
 `satellite-slave`s send one type of message to all the `satellite-masters`, a Riemann event that is the result of a user-specified test.

+You can use Riemann's powerful stream processing DSL to act on the events your slave is sending the masters--email, alert, turn hosts on or off--it's up to you!

+We've provided some very, very basic recipes and are interested in adding more, so please send a pull request if you think anything would serve the larger community.

+## Contributing
+We need all contributors to fill out our Contributor License Agreement before we can accept any code or pull requests.

+## &c
+Apache Mesos is a trademark of the Apache Software Foundation.